I-Am-Dench/nimbus-launcher/README.md

 # LEGO® Universe Launcher

-The LEGO® Universe Launcher helps players add, swap, and run variable server configurations with just a few clicks of a button.
+The LEGO® Universe Launcher helps players to quickly add, swap, and run variable server configurations.

 This program DOES NOT include a LEGO® Universe client and/or its contents.
 Players must already have a client located on their system and configure the launcher to point to the client's directory.